glendis20/glendis20/README.md

 - 👋 Hi, I’m @glendis20
 - 👀 I’m interested in keep learn everyday!
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Angular and Vue
 - 💞️ I’m looking to collaborate on various types of projects
 -